redhaanggara21/Docker-Go-RabbitMq/README.md

  - Run as publisher `./out/go-rabbit subscribe` in another terminal

- #learn from this video, need to compare how the rabbit running as wall
+ #learn from this video, gojek research need to know and compare how the rabbit running as well
  https://www.youtube.com/watch?v=l_SgYpDu3JQ&t=2261s